 These sites offer free pumpkin carving patterns along with plenty of instructions, tips, and tricks for carving simple to elaborate, professional-looking pumpkins.
 Most also offer additional patterns and products for purchase.

 - Pumpkin Masters: free Pumpkin carving videos, tips, tricks, and free patterns.

 - Pumpkin Carving 101: Includes history, choosing, care, and even burial traditions for pumpkins.

 - DLTK’s Pumpkin Carving Patterns: patterns and instructions and lots more on this great site for kids and moms.

 - The Pumpkin Wizard: Celebrity patterns and more!

-- How to Carve an Elaborate Pumpkin Design, Easily!!!
-Eeasy, illustrated guide with text and accompanying photos shows how to turn a pumpkin in to an elaborately carved pumpkin.
-Anyone can follow these easy instructions to produce a professional-looking Halloween Jack-O-Lantern!
+- How to Easily Carve an Elaborate Pumpkin Design.
+Illustrated guide with text and photos shows how anyone can turn a pumpkin in to an elaborately carved and professional-looking Jack-O-Lantern

 - SpookMaster free patterns, plus hundreds of other pumpkin carving patterns for just one payment of $5.95.